QuickLogic-Corp/TinyFPGA-Programmer-Application/README.rst

 | This version of tinyfpga-programmer-gui.py is restricted to CLI mode.
 | CLI mode allows you to specify which port to use, and thus works even when the system does not report USB VID and PID.
 | This document focuses on CLI mode.
+|

 **NOTE**

-| If the use-case involves loading the appfpga binary (with or without the m4app binary) which is now supported in this programmer application, then the bootloader needs to be updated on the QuickFeather.
+| **If the use-case involves loading the appfpga binary (with or without the m4app binary) which is now supported in this programmer application, then the bootloader needs to be updated on the QuickFeather first**
 | The latest version of the bootloader can be built in the qorc-sdk (qf_apps/qf_bootloader or qf_apps/qf_bootloader_uart).
 | This needs to be first flashed using the programmer application to ensure support for load of the appfpga binary and the operating-mode spec (detailed below).
 | :code:`qfprog --port /dev/ttyX --bootloader /path/to/latest/qorc-sdk/qf_bootloader.bin --mode m4`